 It’s never too early to start saving, so try to put at least a small amount away each year in either your employer’s 401(k) plan, an IRA, or other retirement savings account.
 Once you’ve covered these three savings accounts, you can then start putting money away for other large purchases, like a new car or a vacation.

 If finances are tight, you might find it difficult to set this much money aside each month.
 But it’s important to get started, even with a small amount, so that you’re not completely knocked off your feet when a surprise expense comes up.

-If you’ve discovered ways to cut back your expenses, it’s important to divert some of that money into a high-yield savings account so that you don’t go into debt the next time you need some cash.
+Once you’ve discovered ways to reduce your expenses, you should divert some of that money into high-yield savings accounts.
+That way you can avoid getting into debt the next time you need some cash.